Asa Thurston: Work

 with whom he was ordained, were selected as leaders of the group which included a farmer, physician, three teachers, and a few native Hawaiian assistants.
 On October 12, 1819, he married Lucy Goodale, a cousin of a classmate.
 They set sail a few weeks later on October 23, 1819, from Boston for a five-month voyage on the small merchant ship Thaddeus.

 After landing at Kawaihae harbor on March 30, 1820, the Thurstons went first to Kailua-Kona, arriving there on April 12, 1820. where they consulted with the British sailor John Young who was an advisor King Kamehameha I. They found the Hawaiian Religion in turmoil, due to the death of Kamehameha I, and the ending of the Kapu system by Queen Kaʻahumanu and King Kamehameha II.

 They then traveled to Maui, then to Oʻahu, and finally back to Kailua-Kona in 1823.
 With the blessing of Royal Governor John Adams Kuakini, he set up his congregation in a series of thatched huts.
 From about 1835 to 1837, he supervised the construction of the Congregationalist Mokuʻaikaua Church, made from stone, which still stands today.
 The Thurstons with five children began a family prominent in the history of the islands up to the present: Persis Goodale born September 28, 1821, Lucy Goodale born April 25, 1823, Asa Goodale born August 1, 1827, Mary Howe born June 3, 1831, and Thomas Gairdner born May 9, 1836.

 Hawaiian bible

 Together with the group of the missionaries, that consisted of Hiram Bingham and others, Asa Thurston translated in 1832-1839 the Christian Bible into Hawaiian, Ka Baibala Hemolele.
-His translation was 25 percent of the New and Old Testaments, which was the largest contribution among the group.
+His translation was 25 percent of the New and Old Testaments, which was the second largest contribution among the group.